Mamotte Shugogetten: Characters

 Tasuke's classmates.
 Kouichirou is in love with Ruuan and Takashi is in love with Shaorin.
 They are aware of Shaorin's nature.
-Kouichiro voiced by Omi Minami and Takashi voiced by Ryōtarō Okiayu.
+Kouichiro is voiced by Omi Minami and Takashi is voiced by Ryōtarō Okiayu.

 A student at Tasuke's school.
-She is one year behind Tasuke at the school which they attend.
+She is one year behind Tasuke at the school that they attend.
 She is jealous of Shaorin and Ruuan and feels they are rivals to win Tasuke's heart.
-She first meets Tasuke in the anime after she wishes to Kami (God) that she will meet the man of her dreams and she falls immediately in love with Tasuke when he saves her from tripping over.
-In the manga early in her first term at the school, on a rainy day, Tasuke sees that she doesn't have an umbrella and lends her his, forgetting for the moment that Shaorin and Ruuan aren't at the school that day and can't replace his umbrella.
-She develops a big crush on Tasuke and it keeps getting enlarged by inadvertent accidents.
+Furthermore, she first meets Tasuke in the anime after she wishes to Kami (God) that she will meet the man of her dreams, and she falls immediately in love with Tasuke when he saves her from tripping over.
+In the manga early in her first term at the school, on a rainy day, Tasuke sees that she doesn't have an umbrella and lends her his.
+He forgets for the moment that Shaorin and Ruuan aren't at the school that day.
+He can't replace his umbrella.
+She develops a big crush on Tasuke, and it keeps getting enlarged by inadvertent accidents.
 She is voiced by Eriko Hara.

-She starts out as a delinquent girl, but after befriending Shaorin, Shouko decides to try to bring her and Tasuke together.
-Her personality softens up after she meets Shaorin and it is seen that she becomes sensitive when it comes to understanding Tasuke and Shaorin's relationship.
+She starts as a delinquent girl, but after befriending Shaorin, Shouko decides to try to bring her and Tasuke together.
+Her personality softens after she meets Shaorin, and it is seen that she becomes sensitive when it comes to understanding Tasuke and Shaorin's relationship.
 She is aware of Shaorin's nature.
 She has an odd habit of being able to appear anywhere, as well as enjoys playing "matchmaker" solely because of all the entertainment she gets from the situation.
-She is voiced by Nami Miyahara.
+Shouko is voiced by Nami Miyahara.

 Tasuke's older sister, a world traveler.
 In chapter 16 she comes home.
-Tasuke tries to conceal all the spirits from his sister, while Ruuan tries to reveal Shao, in hopes that older sister will kick Shao out of the house.
+Tasuke tries to conceal all the spirits from his sister, while Ruuan tries to reveal Shao, in hopes that the older sister will kick Shao out of the house.
 Nana is favorably impressed by Shao.
 When she leaves again in chapter 17 she asks Shao to stay with and look after Tasuke.
 In chapter 51 she comes home again, bringing with her another woman named Sayuri, whom she had found on a sickbed in Mongolia.
 Nana thinks, correctly, that Sayuri is their mother.
 Sayuri leaves in chapter 52, but Nana stays.
 She is irked with Tasuke because he hadn't told her that Shao isn't human.
-She then fills much of the pot-stirrer role that Ruuan has filled up till now.
+She then fills much of the pot-stirrer role that Ruuan has filled until now.
 Factoid: Nana and Izumo had attended the same middle school.

 The father of Tasuke and Nana.